Snowton/lost-and-found/README.md

 ### nginx

-I followed https://jgefroh.medium.com/a-guide-to-using-nginx-for-static-websites-d96a9d034940 and some stackoverflow pages to get through this mess.
+I followed articles like https://jgefroh.medium.com/a-guide-to-using-nginx-for-static-websites-d96a9d034940 and lots of stackoverflow pages to get through this mess.

 #### Installing